 - 2.10 Operating costs are the costs necessary for FES to run its supply business for tariff customers.
-For example the costs of billing, meter reading, customer service, offices, salaries and IT systems etc. The operating costs were determined under the price control carried out by the Utility Regulator. - 2.11 The margin refers to the amount of profit FES is allowed to make.
-The margin was determined within the price control and was set at 2% of allowable turnover from tariff customers.
+For example the costs of billing, meter reading, customer service, offices, salaries and IT systems etc. The operating costs were determined under the price control carried out by the UR. - 2.11 The margin refers to the amount of profit FES is allowed to make.
+The margin was determined within the price control and was set at 2% of allowable turnover from tariff customers. - 2.12 In September 2022 the UR published the final determination for the FES

-2.12 In September 2022 we published the final determination for the FES price control5 which indicates the total amount of revenue that the Licensee can recover, in any relevant year, in respect of their gas supply business.
+- price control6 which indicates the total amount of revenue that the Licensee can recover, in any relevant year, in respect of their gas supply business. - 2.13 The price control determination runs from 1 January 2023 to 31 December 2026.